 Reaching back another decade into the data, that assessment still rings true.

-The 323 foreign-born individuals on the list don’t just come from a total of 67 different countries, but no one country represents more than 11.5 percent of the foreign-born total.
-While every country affected by the executive order is represented on that list, so are South Korea, Greece, Sweden, and Chile—not exactly countries that generally come to mind as exporting terrorists.
-With the exception of New Zealand, each of the Five Eyes, the United States’ closest allies, are also present on the list, and not inconspicuously so.
-The United Kingdom and Canada each account for seven terrorism convictions—more than any of the countries covered by the order with the exception of Somalia and Yemen.
+The 323 foreign-born individuals on the list not only come from a total of 67 different countries but also: No single country represents more than 11.5 percent of the foreign-born total.
+While every country affected by the executive order is represented on that list, so are South Korea, Greece, Sweden and Chile—not exactly countries that generally come to mind as exporting terrorists.
+With the exception of New Zealand, each of the Five Eyes, the United States’ closest allies, are also on the list, and not inconspicuously so.
+Britain and Canada each account for seven terrorism convictions—more than any of the countries covered by the order with the exceptions of Somalia and Yemen.

 Perhaps most important, to borrow and flip the argumentation of the Trump administration, the majority of the 43 persons in this series above are naturalized U.S. citizens.
 Only three (to our knowledge) entered the U.S. as refugees, and 10 are citizens of the state of their births.
 We’re not exactly sure what to make of this data, but we do think that it contradicts the notion that people are coming here and then committing terrorist acts.
-They’re actually coming here, spending many years here living peaceably, and then (in very small numbers) committing terrorism-related crimes.
-That points to a possible breakdown at a different point in the process, and not necessarily any error in the decision to allow these people into the country.
-The text of the revised executive order itself betrays this very likelihood when it strangely cites as an example of the danger of refugees the following case:
+Actually, they’re coming here, spending many years here living peaceably and then, in very small numbers, committing terrorism-related crimes.
+That points to a possible breakdown at a different point in the process, and not necessarily an error in the decision to allow these people into the country.
+The text of the revised executive order itself betrays this very likelihood when it cites as an example of the danger of refugees the following case: